HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 - History of American photography
 - Environmental history of California and the American West
 - American art and eco-criticism (19th and 20th centuries)
-- Photography in material culture studies
+- Photography and material culture studies

 ## Ouvrages et direction de numéro de revue